Introduction to Data Science Machine Learning

 Data is basically information, especially facts or numbers, collected to be examined and considered and used to help decision-making or information in an electronic form that can be stored and used by a computer.
 Now, we will learn the definition of Data Science and Machine Learning.

-Data Science (DS): It is a very broad field where different techniques like statistical methods, scientific approaches, architectural processes, variety of algorithms are used to extract insightful information from available data which could be either structured data or unstructured data.
+Data Science (DS): It is a vast field where different techniques like statistical methods, scientific approaches, architectural processes, variety of algorithms are used to extract insightful information from available data, which could be either structured data or unstructured data.

 Machine Learning (ML): It is a subset of Data Science.
-In machine learning basically with the help of statistical models and different algorithms machines are trained without giving explicit instructions, it relies on patterns created with data.”
+With the help of statistical models and different algorithms, machines are trained in machine learning basics without giving explicit instructions; it relies on patterns created with data.”

 Importance of Data Science

-- We are living in an age of technology, where each person in some way or other using technology for comfort/ effectiveness/ ease, for e.g., cell phone/ Laptops / Tablets for communication, cars/trains/buses/aeroplanes for transportation, services like banking/electricity and many more for ease of life.
+- We are living in an age of technology, where each person in some way or other uses technology for comfort/ effectiveness/ ease, e.g., cell phone/ Laptops / Tablets for communication, cars/trains/buses/aeroplanes for transportation, services like banking/electricity and many more for ease of life.

 - At each such occasion, we are creating data knowingly or unknowingly like call logs/ texts / social media – images/ videos/ blogs all are part of data, with transportation our navigation to different locations by GPS/ performance of vehicle recorded through ECU is also part of data.
-Our transactions in banking and mobile wallets create a huge amount of data, electricity consumption by any area or a sector is also a part of data.
+Our banking and mobile wallets’ transactions create a huge amount of data; electricity consumption by any area or a sector is also a part of data.

 - And to say this data is increasing exponentially day by day or minute by minute.

 - Now the question that arises is, can we do something with this data?
 Can we use this data to provide some useful insights?
 Can we increase the effectiveness?
 Can we use this data to predict future outcomes?

 - To answer all such questions, we have a field called data science.